BSW Curriculum Instrument

 · – Potential for peer group and national score comparisons

-The FCAI was designed for, and is best used for, program assessment, but the individualized scores from pre to post social work program can help students see their own personal growth.
+The Foundation Curriculum Instrument was designed for, and is best used for, program assessment, but the individualized scores from pre to post social work program can help students see their own personal growth.

 – Reliability tested in two junior practice classes